qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 * Only the sample information file: ``https://qiita.ucsd.edu/public_download/?data=sample_information&study_id=<study-id>``
 * Only the preparation information file: ``https://qiita.ucsd.edu/public_download/?data=data=prep_information&prep_id=<prep-id>``

-Where ``<study-id/prep-id>`` should be replaced with the appropriate study-id/prep-id.
+Where ``<study-id>/<prep-id>`` should be replaced with the appropriate study-id/prep-id.

 Retrieving data with redbiom in the command line
 ''''''''''''''''''''''''''''''''''''''''''''''''''

-While the redbiom plugin for Qiita is useful for simple searches, and when finding data for processing and analysis within Qiita, the redbiom programme has increased functionality, and is particularly useful when data will be processed outside of Qiita.
-While artifacts, or raw study data, found within Qiita can then be downloaded after accessing the study and finding their ID, the redbiom programme allows searching and direct download all within the command line.
-The exercise frequency example will demonstrate how to use the redbiom programme.
+While the redbiom plugin for Qiita is useful for simple searches, and when finding data for processing and analysis within Qiita, the command line version of redbiom has increased functionality, and is particularly useful when data will be processed outside of Qiita.
+While artifacts, or raw study data, found within Qiita can then be downloaded after accessing the study and finding their ID, the command line version of redbiom  allows searching and direct download all within the command line.
+The exercise frequency example will demonstrate how to use the command line version of redbiom.

 **Background information:** [4A]_

-Redbiom commands follow a specific syntax: ``redbiom [options] command [arguments]``; for example to search for a metadata feature: ``redbiom search metadata <the feature>``.
+redbiom commands follow a specific syntax: ``redbiom [options] command [arguments]``; for example to search for a metadata feature: ``redbiom search metadata <the feature>``.
 The general structure of the search arguments is ``<set operations> where <value restrictions>``.
 Typing ``redbiom`` in the terminal will return its syntax and commands if ever in doubt.
 Similarly typing ``redbiom <command>`` will return the syntax and options of that redbiom command.

 redbiom search has four commands, ``features``, ``metadata``, ``samples`` and ``taxon``. ``samples`` and ``features`` are complementary, ``features`` retrieves samples containing that feature while ``samples`` fetches the features present in the specified sample/s.
 In redbiom features are either closed reference OTU ids or exact sequences from deblur.
 In the future features will be expanded to include other unique attributes produced by processing pipelines.
 Both of these commands require a specified file and so are not as relevant to initial exploratory searches. ``taxon`` will return features associated with a taxon. ``metadata`` is particularly useful for our purposes.
 It accepts both ‘natural language’ (but uses stemming) and python-like grammar (separately or in combination).
 Some useful symbols include: ``&`` for intersection, ``|`` for union, ``-`` for difference and ``==`` for equal to. ``<``, ``>``, ``=>``, ``=<``, etc. can also be used.
 Using the option ``--categories`` one can search for metadata categories rather than values using the same syntax.
 For example, one could type ``redbiom search metadata --categories <keyword>`` to see the categories which include that keyword, one can then learn more about a specific category with ``summarize metadata-category --category <category-name> --counter``.